Itinerary: Windy Ridge Loop

 Start: This journey begins in the small mountain community of Randle located on Highway 12.
 Restaurants, vehicle and RV services, and campgrounds are available.

 Stop 1: Woods Creek Watchable Wildlife Trail - One of many short and family friendly hikes along this route is the Woods Creek Trail #247.
 This scenic and serene 1.5 mile loop travels through five habitat areas, offering hikers an opportunity to learn about the wildlife and their habitats.
 This path passes through a mixed hardwood conifer forest, winds along the edges of a meadow, follows a beaver pond and enters a hardwood forest that offers a burst of color in the fall.
 A favorite area for bird watching, bring a guidebook along and name the many feathered friends that call this area home.
 For a longer walk, continue on Trail 247A, the Old-Growth Loop, taking you through an old-growth Douglas-fir stand.
-Trail 247 was built to barrier free standards.
-It is four feet wide with compacted gravel surfacing.
 The area also offers a day-use picnic area and restrooms.

 Stop 2: Iron Creek Campground & Picnic Area - Located along Iron Creek and the Cispus River, stop a moment to soak in the surrounding beauty at popular Iron Creek Campground and day-use area.
 From the picnic area, enjoy a walk along the 0.3 mile signed Iron Creek Old-Growth Trail.
 Weave through old-growth forests of fir, cedar and hemlock while following the scenic Cispus River.
 For a longer hike, continue for 1.5 miles on the Iron Creek Campground Trail.
 This trail is a barrier-free trail designed for everyone, including people with disabilities, families and anyone else looking for a wide, level trail.
 The first half of this trail continues to follow the stunning Cispus River.
 There are occasional benches and turnouts so stop a moment and listen to the sounds of the forest and river.
 See the remains of an old railroad trestle over the riverbed.
 The trail leaves the river on the northwest corner of the loop through magnificent stands of Douglas-fir and Western red cedar.
 Just a few miles further on FR 25, stop for a short nature walk to view Iron Creek Falls.
 One of the prettiest waterfalls in the area, it pours powerfully off a cliff and into a large clear pool.
 Downstream from the falls is a great place to let the kids splash around and play in the creek at low water levels.